 To date Textron has been the only OEM to select this engine for their forthcoming Cessna Denali, which is aimed at the Pilatus PC-12.
 There had been rumors that Textron might have another announcement at NBAA but this did not happen.
 Continue reading

 News this week about Singapore Airlines not renewing the lease on its first A380 has caused a flutter.
 The considered opinion is that this is another piece of bad news for the Airbus program.
 The Wall Street Journal has this view: “But it is another symbolic hit for the double-deck aircraft, for which Airbus has struggled to find customers after investing about $15 billion to develop.”

 The news that Malaysian is also offloading its A380s is seen as bad news.
 But we believe this is not to be a reflection on the aircraft, but more a case of the airline not having the traffic and ability to exploit the A380.
 Back in 2003, Malaysia was pressed for a quid quo pro to allow its seafood products to have unrestricted access to the EU.
-While there were no direct links to an A380 order,… Continue reading
+While there were no direct links to an A380 order, that certainly helped with… Continue reading

 Airbus has reported its O&D through August.
 (Boeing only has data through July for download as of today) Taking a look a the Airbus numbers highlights some important issues.
 Continue reading

 Problems with fatigue cracking resulting from sulfidation corrosion is plaguing the Trent 1000 engines utilized by 169 Boeing 787 aircraft.
 Since February, there have been three “engine incidents” at All Nippon Airways, the first and most experienced operator of the Boeing 787.
 The first two, in February and March, were on international operations, but the most recent occurred in domestic operations between Tokyo Haneda and Miyazaki.